Noncommutative Cotlar identities for groups acting on tree-like structures: Cotlar identities and multipliers

 \textbf{Generalizations.} It worth noticing that the identity \eqref{eq:CotlarNC} can be generalized in a natural way by changing the equality by an operator inequality

-for every $f \in \A \cap L_2(\M)$.
-It is clear that this inequality implies the same bound $\| H:L_p(\M) \to L_p(\M) \| \lesssim p^\beta \, \| H:L_2(\M) \to L_2(\M) \|$ of Proposition \ref{prp:LpExtrapolation} for left $\N$-modular operators.
-A more interesting question is whether there exists a closed-formula characterization of Fourier multipliers $T_m$ with left $\sG_0$ invariant symbol $m$ satisfying \eqref{eq:CotlarNCleq}.
+for every $f \in \M \cap L_2(\M)$ and some constant $\Lambda \geq 0$.
+It is clear that this inequality implies the same bound \eqref{eq:Extrapolation} of Proposition \ref{prp:LpExtrapolation} for left $\N$-modular operators, just with a constant growing like $\sO(1 + \sqrt{\Lambda})$.
+Similarly, there exists a closed-formula characterization of Fourier multipliers $T_m$ with left $\sG_0$-invariant symbol $m$ satisfying \eqref{eq:CotlarNCleq}.
 To formulate such characterization let us define

 and notice that \eqref{eq:CotlarNCleq} is actually equivalent to